isomerpages/moe-nationaljc/index.md

       background: /images/Images for Banner/HomeBanner2.gif
       url: njc@moe.edu.sg
   - infopic:
+      title: Funtasia 2024
+      subtitle: Add an image and text
+      id: infopic
+      description: Funtasia is back!
+Join us at our campus on 11 May 2024 (Sat), 10am-3pm, for a fun-filled day with members of the NJC and Eden family.
+      alt: Image alt text
+  - infopic:
       title: "Students who are Posted to NJC : 2024 JAE"
       id: infopic
       button: read more here